top of page

 Instructions

-• Fill the pot full of water.
+• Fill the pot full of water to cover bones.

 • When the broth is ready, use a slotted spoon to scoop out all the large bones.
 Then pour broth through a mesh strainer to separate the fat and smaller parts.